 The TPP Guide to Hosting an Exhibition Stand

-When you are surrounded in an exhibition hall by fellow businesses, all trying to attract customers that will give you that significant sales lead, you need to stand out from the crowd.
+Hosting an exhibition stand correctly is essential when surrounded in an by fellow businesses and competitors, all trying to attract customers that will give you that significant sales lead.
+This guide will help you stand out from the crowd.

 This doesn’t mean that you should opt for the biggest space, but it does mean that you should deliver an immersive brand experience that your target customer will not forget.